 While many hallmark infrastructure projects are now in operation or under construction, there remains plenty to do.
 Ongoing investment is required to keep pace with population growth, strengthen the competitiveness of NSW industries, capitalise on new economic opportunities and achieve the Government's social and environmental policy goals.
-The nature, orientation and year-onyear profile of the investment is subject to ongoing consideration, and that is to be expected.
+The nature, orientation and year-on-year profile of the investment is subject to ongoing consideration, and that is to be expected.
 However, the gains of the past decade will only be secured if investment continues.
 Also, the scope to reduce investment levels will be limited by the need to maintain a larger asset portfolio, embed resilience into new and existing assets, manage major transitions in energy and water, and realise new economic opportunities.

 NSW can best fund and implement a sizable ongoing program by selecting high-value programs that can be delivered in manageable stages - an important theme of the State Infrastructure Strategy 2022-2042: Staying Ahead (2022 SIS).
 Infrastructure NSW recommends that the State's priorities over the next 20 years involve a different mix of projects than the past decade, as the focus on megaprojects should give way to a combination of smaller and medium-sized projects, in many cases delivered in stages as multi-year programs.
-In this vein, the 2022 SIS calls for more attention to technology upgrades, augmentation and hardening of existing assets and networks and structured maintenance.